Mallett Antiques: History

-The spirits below are spirirts of wine.

-Since the building was leasehold, it was never consecrated, so when it fell into disuse in the 1890s Mallett's take it over.
-New Showrooms were built on each side of the church, with workshops and storage in the basement.
+Since the building was leasehold, it was never consecrated, so when it fell into disuse in the 1890s Mallett's took it over.
+New showrooms were built on each side of the church, with workshops and storage in the basement.
 A gas engine was installed to drive the polishing lathes, work the lift, make the electric light and, by means of a fan, circulate air through every part of the building.
 With the improvement in communications, express trains serviced the West Country to and from London and facilitated attendance at the spa, bringing much added interest and business to Mallett's at the Octagon.